 I didn’t have breakfast any of the mornings and truthfully didn’t miss it which I found surprising given it is typically my favorite meal of the day.
 I think I missed the ritual of it more so.
 Instead, I opted for an early lunch most days.

 For lunch and dinner, I largely leaned on salads with a lot of roasted veggies.
 Once a day I allowed myself brown rice (which is gluten free) to make a rice bowl.
 (More strict would be zero grains.)
-An example of what I was eating: turkey and pesto brown rice with a fried egg, red onion and avocado.
+An example of what I was eating: turkey and pesto brown rice with red onion and avocado.
 Or: kale with roasted peppers, red onion, sweet potato and avocado.
 Or sweet potato mash with avo and half a baked chicken breast + roasted veggies.
+Or grilled or roasted fish with seasoning and veggies.

 All proteins and veggies, nuts (but no peanuts) & seeds, herbs and oils were allowed.
 I also drank a TON of water.
 Typically 12 glasses a day.
 This helps with the detoxifying and helps to minimize cravings.